FormaServe/formaserve.github.io/README.md

 We have been speaking at IBM user groups both in Europe and the US for nearly 20 years.
 Our first presentation was at IBM Portsmouth (UK) in 2003.

-In 2022, FormaServe was the only non-IBMer speaking at the yearly IBM i Development Day.
+In 2022, FormaServe was the only non-IBMer speaking at the yearly [IBM i Development Day](https://ideveloperday)].

 Our presentations can be found at [this link.](https://github.com/FormaServe/f_Learning/tree/master/User_Groups)